Mind Map everything

 To answer both of these questions.
 Yes, it is worth it.
 And yes, it takes time.
 However not as much as you might think and the efforts of having all of it far surpass the time commitment needed.
 Also I am really fast when it comes to using my laptop and working with my laptop and keeping everything digital has tremendous benefits for me.
 I can retrieve any mind map that I need within few seconds by firing up Alfred and searching for the mind map I need.

 Just like that, even if I had 1000’s of these mind maps scattered around my system, I can always find the one I need in under few seconds time.
-To help me with ordering of all of it, I use a universal system that I apply to all kind of labelled data that I have on my system.
+To help me with ordering of all of it, I use a universal system that I apply to all kind of labeled data that I have on my system.
 The idea of prefixing information.

 I use prefixes thoroughly, no matter what kind of data file it is.
-Once I have my prefix, I can filter out content like so :
+Once I have my prefix, I can filter out content like so:

-I can quickly map file names with prefix by fuzzy searching and skipping the dot but still filtering for the prefix like so :
+I can quickly map file names with prefix by fuzzy searching and skipping the dot but still filtering for the prefix like so:

-Here are a couple of prefixes that I use for mindnode personally, for you to take some inspiration from perhaps :
+Here are a couple of prefixes that I use for MindNode personally, for you to take some inspiration from perhaps:

 - a. contains all my project mind maps (will go to in detail below)